digihunch/korthweb/README.md

 I: Releasing Association
 ```

+## Deploy Orthanc in a single command using helm chart
+The helm chart is stored in orthanc sub-directory

 ### Clean up
 If this deployment is for testing only, it is important to clean up environment by deleting the cluster at the end.
 The steps to delete cluster are under the section Kubernetes Cluster above.
 The deletion may take a couple minutes.